 He and the woman would be trapped, pinioned with the wrecked sedan and the corpse of her husband until daylight.
 The plows would be by in the morning and with them the sheriff’s deputies cruising for accidents, cars slid off the road in the night.
 If they survived the night.

-Harry Joe willed the pain away from his crushed knees.
-He chanted a sweat lodge chant, wishing he had tobacco.
+He willed the pain away from his crushed knees and chanted a sweat lodge chant, wishing he had tobacco.
 The woman’s upside down eyes shone round in apprehension.
 She started to tremble convulsively.
 “You’re shaking, then?
 Well, good.
 That will tighten your muscles, keep the blood flowing.
 This is a good thing.”
-Harry Joe Soctomah thought of Martha Stewart cooking cheery meals in her prison cell.
+Harry Joe Laviolette, spoiled Jesuit, thought of Martha Stewart cooking cheery meals in her prison cell.
 “There’s a Twinkie in the lining of my coat.
 It’s a little stale.”
 The woman smiled.

 A look of surprise replaced her look of resigned despair.
-She shuddered as somewhere off on the Res, a coyote howled.
+She shuddered as a hunting coyote howled.
 Harry Joe put on his best confessional voice.

 “Good.
 Well, it’s about a moose and a man.
 The first moose and first man ever in God’s creation.
-The moose’s big-bladed antlers were heavy with mist.
 The moose had come that day to drop his antlers and wanted to be alone.
-It had been an open winter, roots and lichens dying off for lack of snow cover.
+It had been an open winter, heavy with mist, roots and lichens dying off for lack of snow cover.
 With bad foraging the moose was tired and irritable.”